r-rse/site/content/services/data_science.md

 ### A research software engineering approach

 Ensuring transparency, robustness, efficiency and reproducibility is just as important.
-Our experience in Research Software Engineering means such considerations are baked in from the start for all our projects.
-We can also help with refactoring your own project code according to software engineering best practice.
+My experience in Research Software Engineering means such considerations are baked in from the start for all projects.
+I can also help with refactoring your own project code according to software engineering best practice.

-### Research Compendia for publication of research

-While Data Science outputs might take a variety of forms, the academic standard for communicating research results remains the academic paper.
-However...

-{{< blockquote source="**John Claerbout** paraphrased in  [Buckheit and Donoho (1995)](https://statweb.stanford.edu/~wavelab/Wavelab_850/wavelab.pdf)">}}

-“An article about computational result is advertising, not scholarship.

-The actual scholarship is the full software environment, code and data, that produced the result.“

-{{< /blockquote >}}

-So how do we share and make better use of the code, data and computational enviroment representing the legitimate scholarship outputs underlying a research paper?
-Enter the concept of the [research compendium](https://research-compendium.science/) as a container for the collection of materials associated with results reported in a research paper.
-The compendium serves as a means for distributing, managing, and updating the collection.

-Should you choose this route for your publications, I can set you up or help you bundle your the code, text and data associated with a publication as a research compendium for greater transparency, easier distribution and versioning and more efficient updating (particularly useful during the review process!)

-#### Some potential features of a research compendium:

-- Use of literate programming (in Rmarkdown or Quarto) to combine code, text and outputs like tables and graphs in a single reproducible document.
-- Packaging up associated code like functions or data processing scripts for ease of access.
-- Use of formal version control system and remote sharing platforms like GitHub for better tracking of changes and ease of distribution.
-- Use of formal release system to improve reproducibility and provencance tracking of state of code used to produce results.
-- Inclusion of tests for code validation and increased robustness.
-- Appropriate dependency and computational environment management for increased reproducibility.
-- Metadata generation for associated data to increase the potential for and ensure correct reuse.